jtenner/configinator/README.md

 ## "G" and "g" flags

-This type of option represents files to be obtained from the file system that match the given patterns. `"G"` is an array of glob quieries and `"f"` is a single glob query.
+This type of option represents files to be obtained from the file system that match the given patterns. `"G"` is an array of glob quieries and `"g"` is a single glob query.

 Files are always relative to the working directory, or in the case of config files, they are relative to the configuration file's directory.